jaroslavknotek/micro-precipitates/README.md

-# Identify and Clasifiy precipitates from SEM imagery
+# Identify and classifiy precipitates from SEM imagery
  ---